coldclimate/omnomfrickinnom/content/blog/2020-11-28-gado-gado-airfried-potatos.markdown

 ## Do

 * Cover the potatoes in the oil and stick in them in the airfryer
-* Mix up all the other ingrediants other than the green beans.
+* Mix up all the other ingredients other than the green beans.
 You might need to adjust the ratios a bit to your personal preference.
 * When the potatoes are ready, boil the beans briefly and drain.
 * Mix and serve